cyptmos/pw-vault/README.md

 ### Generating Passwords
 The application will generate secure passwords depending on requirements.
-⚠️ The outputs the password to the stdout ⚠️
+⚠️ WARNING: this outputs a generated password to the stdout ⚠️

     ./pw-vault generate